boschrexroth/ctrlx-automation-sdk/samples-node/datalayer.provider/README.md

 ## Prerequisites

-Please read the common node.js docs [here](./../README.md), first.
+Please read the common Node.js docs [here](./../README.md), first.

 ## Compile Flatbuffers Schema

 This app uses a flatbuffer defined in the schema file sampleSchema.fbs.
-From this schema file we have to create a binary file which is registered on the ctrlX and a node.js class to create and access the defined flatbuffer data.
+From this schema file we have to create a binary file which is registered on the ctrlX and a Node.js class to create and access the defined flatbuffer data.
 These tasks can be done with the command line tool flatc.

 This tool is provided by this SDK under /bin/oss.flatbuffers/..insert OS version here../release/

 Do following steps

-* Create a binary flatbuffers file with VSCode tasks:
+* Create a binary flatbuffers file with Visual Studio Code tasks:

    - "flatc binary (x64)"
    - "flatc binary (arm64)"

    The generated file is stored in src/sampleSchema.bfbs

-* Generate the nodejs class with VSCode tasks:
+* Generate the Node.js class with Visual Studio Code tasks:

     - "flatc class (x64)"
     - "flatc class (arm64)"